rubenhortas/rubenhortas.github.io/_posts/2023-01-07-how-to-avoid-punycode-attacks-on-firefox.md

 Mozilla has a wiki page explaining how Firefox decides whether to display a given IDN label (a domain name is made up of one or more labels, separated by dots) in its Unicode or punycode form: [Mozilla IDN Display Algorithm](https://wiki.mozilla.org/IDN_Display_Algorithm).

-The point is that, with my system configuration, in Firefox I'm unable to distinguish the real [https://www.apple.com](https://www.apple.com) from the Xudong Zheng example [https://www.аррӏе.com/](https://www.аррӏе.com/).
+The point is that, with Firefox I'm unable to distinguish the real [https://www.apple.com](https://www.apple.com) from the Xudong Zheng example [https://www.аррӏе.com/](https://www.аррӏе.com/).
 While chrome and chromium shows [https://www.xn--80ak6aa92e.com/](https://www.xn--80ak6aa92e.com/) instead [https://www.аррӏе.com/](https://www.аррӏе.com/).

 > I also checked brave in android and it shows [https://www.xn--80ak6aa92e.com/](https://www.xn--80ak6aa92e.com/) too.
 {: .prompt-info}